Ma11hewThomas/matthew-thomas-backstage-plugins/plugins/scaffolder-backend-module-projen/README.md

 ```
 This action is typically used before the publish action, but can be used on its own.

+## Available parameters

+The following optonal parameters are available to use:
+### external
+Projen provide built in templates for many projects.
+If you are using a custom template, set this to true to use the external projen command --from.
+Default is false.

+### post
+Run post-synthesis steps such as installing dependencies.
+Default is true.

+### targetPath
+Target path within the working directory to generate contents to.
+Defaults to the working directory root.
+Projen uses the the targetPath when scaffolding to generate the project name.

+### args
+Additional arguments to pass to the command, see projen documentation for more information

+### More information
 You can visit the `/create/actions` route in your Backstage application to find out more about the parameters this action accepts when it's installed to configure how you like.